pyside/packaging/setuptools/README.txt

 - 1041 QAbstractItemModel has wrong ownership policy for selectionModel()
 - 1086 generatorrunner segfault processing #include
 - 1110 Concurrency error causes GC heap corruption
-- 1113 Instantiating QObject in user-defined QML element’s constructor crashes if instantiated from QML
+- 1113 Instantiating QObject in user-defined QML element's constructor crashes if instantiated from QML
 - 1129 Segmentation fault on close by QStandardItem/QStandardItemModel
 - 1104 QSettings has problems with long integers
 - 1108 tests/QtGui/pyside_reload_test.py fails when bytecode writing is disabled
-- 1138 Subclassing of QUiLoader leads to “Internal C++ object already deleted” exception (again)
+- 1138 Subclassing of QUiLoader leads to "Internal C++ object already deleted" exception (again)
 - 1124 QPainter.drawPixmapFragments should take a list as first argument
 - 1065 Invalid example in QFileDialog documentation
-- 1092 shiboken names itself a ‘generator’
+- 1092 shiboken names itself a 'generator'
-- 1094 shiboken doesn’t complain about invalid options
+- 1094 shiboken doesn't complain about invalid options
 - 1044 Incorrect call to parent constructor in example
 - 1139 Crash at exit due to thread state (tstate) being NULL
 - PYSIDE-41 QModelIndex unhashable